/* * external links open in new window */

 There is a crow’s nest set of buildings in in the corner of the canyon at Square Tower House that can only be seen on the tour.
 Camera Settings: f/9 @ 1/320, ISO 1250, 38mm with a 24-70mm lens.

 The house itself is in the shade in the morning and full sun later in the afternoon.
 I recommend shooting in the afternoon to get the light on the house and the cliff.
 For tours, it’s best to go in the morning when the house is in the shade to avoid harsh shadows in the afternoon.
 The trail is only a mile but includes two ladders.
 It was my favorite of the two ranger-guided tours I did.
-There’s a really cool Crow’s Nest building that can’t be seen from the viewpoint that we kept joking was a kid’s treehouse!
+There’s a cool Crow’s Nest building that can’t be seen from the viewpoint that we kept joking was a kid’s treehouse!

 Cliff Palace Viewpoint by Sun Temple